 The preferred gas for pressure chamber use is welding grade nitrogen (N2) which is an inert gas and does not react with the plant sample.
 This has been the standard since the early 1960s.
 If you do not already have nitrogen, a large “Supply Tank” can normally be bought or rented from a welding or gas supply store at minimal cost.

 Filling the Internal Tank of the Model 615 is easy but care must be taken while trans-filling high pressure nitrogen.
-First, you need to have 3 items in order to make a successful fill of the Portable Tank.
-You need:
+First, you need to have 4 items in order to make a successful fill of the Portable Tank.

 - Supply Tank (Large filling tank)

 Ensure there is no pressure in the tank hose or instrument.
 If there is pressure follow these subsequent steps to release the pressure.